Tour Code: 8962P41

 Duration: 2 days

-Day 1: Dublin - Cobh - Blarney -Cork
+Day 1: Dublin - Rock of Cashel - Blarney - Cork

 Day 2: Cork - Burren - Cliffs of Moher - Dublin

-Then it's the Irish crown jewels, The Cliffs of Moher, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
-Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins, gannets and many more.
-The last stop is Bunratty Castle, where you get an opportunity to take some photos of the castle before heading back to Dublin and concluding a marvelous tour later in the evening (approximately 7:30 pm).
+Your last stop is at Bunratty Castle, where we get an opportunity to take some photos of the castle before making our way back to Dublin and concluding a marvelous tour later in the evening (at approximately 7:30 pm).